-This course focuses on the technical aspects of cinematography including understanding how cameras work, how images are captured and processed, computer graphics theory, and image analysis.
-Emphasis is on digital imagery.
+This course focuses on the technical aspects of cinematography and still photography.
+This includes understanding how images are captured and processed, camera functionality, computer graphics theory, and image analysis.

 FLM 215 Visual Effects Analysis and Process (3 cr.)

 This course explores the history of visual effects in film and how the craft has developed in terms of technology and processes.
 Students also examine the fundamental production pipeline for the planning and execution of visual effects.